Texas Bluebells 'Carmen Blue Rim'

 Eustoma grandiflorum 'Carmen Blue Rim'

-Eustoma grandiflorum, also known as prairie gentian, bluebell gentian, or lisianthus, is native to prairies and fields from northern Mexico north to Colorado and Nebraska.
-It is a biennial or annual plant that grows on erect single, and sometimes branching, stems reaching up to 3 feet tall.
-In the summer, large bell-shaped flowers resembling gentians, about 2 inches across, with flaring pale purple petal-like lobes bloom from the upper leaf axils.
-Garden cultivars typically reach heights of 18-30 inches, although some dwarf varieties, growing to 6-8 inches tall, are also available.
+Eustoma grandiflorum, often called prairie gentian, bluebell gentian, or lisianthus, charms us with its presence in the prairies and fields stretching from northern Mexico up to Colorado and Nebraska.
+This lovely biennial or annual plant thrives on upright single stems, and sometimes branching ones, reaching heights of up to 3 feet.
+During the summer, it showcases large, delightful bell-shaped flowers that look much like gentians, each about 2 inches across, with attractive pale purple petal-like lobes blooming from the upper leaf axils.
+While garden cultivars usually grow to heights of 18-30 inches, don’t forget there are also some adorable dwarf varieties that only reach 6-8 inches tall.

 Height: 1’-3’